lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 ..
 This section should provide a brief, top-level description of the page.

+**DP0 delegates** are the scientists and students who have RSP accounts and access to the DP0 data sets.

-This page includes the guidelines, resources, and activities for DP0 delegates using the DP0.2 and/or DP0.3 data sets.
+This page contains the guidelines and activities for DP0 delegates.

 .. _DP0-Delegate-Resources-toc-get-started: